maratai/craftery/games/games_tabletop_roleplaying.md

 # Tabletop Roleplaying Games (general)
 I've broken TTRPGs into their own category because, well.
+More TK.

+*See* **Meta** for general notes on GMing, playing, etc.

 - *Agon* by John Harper and Sean Nittner.
 Myth and glory.
 - *Bullets & Bourbon: Reloaded* by Sean "Mac" McClellan.
 Interesting mechanics based on a standard poker deck (including jokers).